From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Report generation: Google Sheets template with automated charts (2 hours → 45 minutes)

-Built a review process (he reviewed all client work before sending)
+Built a review process where he checked all client work before it went out

-Created training library (12 video walkthroughs of common analyses)
+Created a training library with 12 video walkthroughs of common analyses

 Hired a second analyst at $4.8K/month.